toast-success

 Darkha to Dhading Besi via Salanghat

-Complete your trekking journey with a 3-4 hour morning hike from Darkha to Salanghat, where the trail meets the road.
-At Salanghat, board local transportation for the drive to Dhading Besi, the district headquarters.
-This busy market town offers a stark contrast to the peaceful villages you've experienced during the trek.
-Celebrate the completion of your journey with a farewell dinner with your trekking team.
-Accommodation: Local hotel in Dhading Besi.
+Complete your trekking journey with a morning hike from Darkha to Salanghat, where the trail meets the road.
+Board local transportation for the drive to Dhading Besi, the district headquarters.
+This busy market town offers a stark contrast to the peaceful villages, celebrating trek completion with a farewell dinner.

 Day 11